 Montana is located in the U.S. Mountain Time Zone.
 Thus, when it is noon at The Ranch, it is 11:00 am in Los Angeles, 1 pm in Chicago and 2 pm in New York City.

 Yes.
 Montana requires that our guests purchase their licenses to fish, in addition to a $10 conservation license and a $15 Aquatic Invasive Species Prevention Pass.
 Our Rod & Gun staff will facilitate your purchase when you book your stay and plan your activities.
 Children age 11 and under do not require a license to fish.
-Non-Resident Montana Fishing License Fees are: 2-day for $50, 10-day for $81 and season licenses for $111.
+Non-Resident Montana Fishing License Fees are: 1-day for $32.38, 5-day for $75.64.
 Please call the Rod & Gun Club from your accommodation to inquire about a fishing license.

 The Ranch at Rock Creek is honored to be a member of the prestigious Relais & Châteaux collection and the world’s first Forbes Travel Guide Five-Star ranch resort.
 In 2015, The Ranch became a founding member of National Geographic Society’s Unique Lodges of the World—a designation held by no other ranch or resort in the US.